apache/incubator-kie-kogito-examples/kogito-quickstarts/03-kogito-jobs-services-example/README.md

 - Management Console: 8280
 - Task Console: 8380

-> **_NOTE:_**  This step requires the project to be compiled, please consider runing a ```mvn clean compile``` command on the project root before running the ```startServices.sh``` script for the first time or any time you modify the project.
+> **_NOTE:_**  This step requires the project to be compiled, please consider running a ```mvn clean compile``` command on the project root before running the ```startServices.sh``` script for the first time or any time you modify the project.

 Once started you can simply stop all services by executing the ```docker-compose stop```.

 ### Starting the Hiring example

-Once all the infrastructure services are ready, you can start the Hiring example by doing:
+Once all the infrastructure services are ready, you can start the Hiring example as follows:

-1. Open a Terminal
+1. Open a Terminal.
-2. Go to the Quickstart folder
+2. Go to the Quickstart folder.
 ```bash
 cd <path_to_kogito_quickstart>/
 ```
-3.- Start the example with the command
+3.- Start the example with the following command.
 ```bash
 mvn clean package quarkus:dev
 ```

 ### Job service

-Jobs Service is a dedicated lightweight service responsible for scheduling jobs that aim to be fired at a given time.
+Jobs Service is a dedicated lightweight service, which is responsible for scheduling jobs that aim to be fired at a given time.

-> **_NOTE:_**  For more information about how to work with Jobs service on Management Console, please refer to the [Kogito Documentation](https://docs.jboss.org/kogito/release/latest/html_single/
+> **_NOTE:_**  For more information about how to work with Jobs service on Management Console, please refer to the [Kogito Documentation](https://docs.jboss.org/kogito/release/latest/html_single/#con-jobs-service_kogito-configuring).
-#con-jobs-service_kogito-configuring) page.
 ### Starting a Hiring Process with Job service

-In this example, a timer is added between *HR interview* and *IT interview* which executes a job.
-This job can be rescheduled or cancelled on Management console application
+In this example, a timer is added between *HR interview* and *IT interview*, which executes a job.
+This job can be rescheduled or canceled on the Management console application.

 <p align="center">
     <img width=75%  src="docs/images/process-with-job.png">
 </p>

-In a Terminal you can execute this command to start a **Hiring** process for the "Harry Potter" candidate:
+In a Terminal, you can execute the following command to start a **Hiring** process for the "Harry Potter" candidate:
 ```bash
 curl -H "Content-Type: application/json" -H "Accept: application/json" -X POST http://localhost:8080/hiring -d @- << EOF
 {